-2-2.
-All entries must be published, broadcasted or produced under the authority of Army Regulation 360-1, the Army Public Affairs Program, in order to compete.
-All submissions must be approved by the proper release authority, released to the public and posted to the Digital Video and Imagery Distribution System (DVIDS) between Jan.
-1 and Dec.
-31, 2019.

-2-3.
-Entries must be received at Headquarters, Department of the Army by March 1, 2020.
+- 2-2 All entries must be published, broadcasted or produced under the authority of Army Regulation 360-1, the Army Public Affairs Program, in order to compete.
+All submissions must be approved by the proper release authority, released to the public and posted to the Digital Video and Imagery Distribution System (DVIDS) between January 1 and 2359 hrs./11:59 p.m.
+Eastern Time on December 31, 2021. - 2-3 Entries must be received at Headquarters, Department of the Army by February 28, 2022.
 Late submissions, direct submissions from subordinate units, installations and individuals, and submissions lacking required documentation will not be judged and will be disqualified.